Neats29/neats29.github.io/source/coaching/index.md

 I am not a certified therapist or coach (yet).
 Though I am currently undertaking an IFS training course and I have done many courses over the years that don't come with official certifications.
 I bring my [deep sensitivity](https://twitter.com/neats29/status/1547967565602836482?s=20), [intuition](https://twitter.com/neats29/status/1568747740330618881?s=20), [compassion](https://twitter.com/neats29/status/1617284793405739009?s=20) and patience to every session.
 So far I have done close to 400 hours of these sessions.

-__Current courses I'm undertaking:__
-- IFS training
-- MDMA facilitator training
-- A year-long programme with the Art of Accomplishment (Joe Hudson)

 <h1 style="font-size: 1.6em;">What are the benefits of this work?</h1>